Islamic views on sin: Ithm

 Some scholars believe the basic meaning of ithm to be an unlawful deed that is committed intentionally.
 This contrasts to dhanb in that dhanb can be both intentional and unintentional.
 However, this definition is somewhat nebulous and the best description of the word is based on the contextual situations.
 In the Quran, ithm is found quite frequently in legislative descriptions.
 For example, falsely accusing your own wife in order to gain money is constituted as an ithm (Quran 4:24-20).
 However, ithm is also used in connection with haram, or committing an unlawful deed, a taboo, such as consuming food or drink that is forbidden by God:

 Ithm is also associated with what is considered the worst sin of all, shirk.
-Shirk signifies the accepting of a presence of other divinities at the side of God.
+Shirk signifies associating partners with God.
 The Quran states that:

 This association with shirk is noteworthy for shirk is considered unforgivable if not repented of.

-Khati’ah
+Khati'ah

-Khati’ah is considered by many scholars to be a "moral lapse" or a "mistake".
-This interpretation has led some scholars to believe that Khati’ah is a lesser sin than ithm; however, the word Khati’ah is frequently used in conjunction with ithm in the Quran.
+Khati'ah is considered by many scholars to be a "moral lapse" or a "mistake".
+This interpretation has led some scholars to believe that Khati'ah is a lesser sin than ithm; however, the word Khati'ah is frequently used in conjunction with ithm in the Quran.